dataesr/scanr-ui-local/doc_network/bso.md

 ## 1.2 Network analysis limits

 Network analysis tools for bibliographic studies are used to study the relationships between entities in a corpus.
 In general, the size of this corpus is limited because the calculations to determine the nodes, links and their positions for very large networks require too many resources, in addition to being very difficult to interpret.
-As a result, tools such as VOSViewer offer options for limiting the size of networks.
+As a result, tools such as VOSviewer offer options for limiting the size of networks.
 The first option is to filter publications with too many authors.
 This is particularly true of publications in particle physics, which can list several thousand authors.
 As well as generating very large networks, this hyperauthorship can also be seen as reducing the relevance of the information conveyed by the co-authorship links.
-The second option offered by VOSViewer is to set thresholds to limit the number of nodes directly (minimum number of publications or minimum number of citations for a node).
+The second option offered by VOSviewer is to set thresholds to limit the number of nodes directly (minimum number of publications or minimum number of citations for a node).
 However, this approach of retaining only the largest nodes in the network can be an obstacle to scaling up to very large corpora of several million documents.
 Indeed, if we wish to concentrate on a few hundred nodes, the threshold will be very high and the resulting network risks being just a constellation of single nodes with no links between them, the other nodes with which they are linked being in fact made insignificant by the threshold set in terms of the number of publications (or citations) per node.
 In addition, the processing time for a very large corpus of publications can be very long, making such a tool unusable in a web application where the user expects rapid interaction with the application.

 # 2. Network analysis at scale